rushiiMachine/blog/src/content/posts/modding-apps-on-android/index.md

 # LSPlant

-These exact same patches on the VM can be run without needing to inject the Zygote process.
+These exact same patches to the VM can be applied without needing to inject into the root Zygote process.

+Since each app is sandboxed under a unique user, the app is free to modify anything accessible to the same user, including the main app process!
-Since all apps are sandboxed under one user, everything is accessible; the VM, bytecode, and native libs are even loaded under the same process!
-Anything can be modified at runtime, including the Android Runtime (ART) itself!
-ART handles executing bytecode, which is what allows apps to even run.
-By hooking into and modifying the internals of the loaded VM (internally called `libart`) it's possible to achive modifying the app's functionality at runtime.
+This includes loaded native libraries, the Android Runtime (ART) VM, its bytecode, and so on.
+Since ART handles executing bytecode, by hooking into the internals of the loaded VM (internally called `libart`) it's possible to modify the loaded bytecode, and alter it's behavior at runtime.

-This is significantly made easier given that Android does not have `W^X` page protection (pages can only be writable OR executable) and code page signing (unlike iOS, where you can't create a `RWX` page unless you have the JIT entitlement, which is inaccessible without a debugger attached, or a Jailbreak).
-Using this freedom, it's possible to freely change the behavior of the VM itself, and all of the bytecode it runs!
+This is significantly made easier given that Android does not have code page signing protection, unlike iOS, where you can't create an executable page without the `MAP_JIT` flag, requiring the `com.apple.security.cs.allow-jit` entitlement that is only accessible when a debugger is attached, or when a Jailbreak grants it.
+With this freedom, it's possible to freely change the behavior of the VM itself, and all of the bytecode it runs!

 # Smali Patching